-State: load-balancing Role: primary

-Scopes served: server1

-Remote server (4 seconds ago)

-State: load-balancing

-Role: secondary

-Scopes served: (none)

-Note

-The local server responds to the entire DHCP traffic.
+Local server Remote server (4 seconds ago) State: load-balance Role: primary Scopes served: server1 ing State: Role: Scopes serv load-balancing secondary red: (none) Note The local server responds to the entire DHCP traffic.

 The local server is the DHCP server (daemon) belonging to the application for which the status is displayed; the remote server is its active HA partner.
 The remote server belongs to a different application running on a different machine; this machine may or may not be monitored by Stork.
 The statuses of both the local and the remote servers are fetched by sending the status-get command to the Kea server whose details are displayed (the local server).
 In the load-balancing and hot-standby modes, the local server periodically checks the status of its partner by sending it the ha-heartbeat command.
 Therefore, this information is not always up-to-date; its age depends on the heartbeat command interval (typically 10 seconds).
 The status of the remote server returned by Stork includes the age of the data displayed.